nhsd-a2si/docs-uec-appts/_pages/deployment/toolkit/dep_devptl.md

  * You must have started the on-boarding (SCAL) process with the NHS Digital Solutions Assurance team

 ### Getting connected
 Once you have the above pre-requisites you will need to <a href="https://digital.nhs.uk/services/path-to-live-environments/connect-to-a-path-to-live-environment" target="_blank">get connected to the INT environment</a>.
-This requires a series of steps:
+This requires a series of steps (see - Appendix 1):

 1. Register or modify your FQDN with the NHS' DNS service
  * You will find the <a href="https://digital.nhs.uk/forms/dns-request-form-for-path-to-live-environments" target="_blank">DNS request form here</a>.